EliahKagan/Dijkstra/README.md

   that) sometimes opens in the background.
 This is a bug, which I haven&rsquo;t fully fixed yet.
 - It is not always immediately clear when you need to scroll down to see results.
+This is an area where the UI might be improved.
-- [Inconsistent results using different priority queues don&rsquo;t necessarily mean there is a bug.](#a-note-on-consistency) The related bug, though, is that the program&rsquo;s interface wrongly makes it seem like consistency should always be expected.
+- Dijkstra&rsquo;s algorithm with different priority queues can produce different results.
+This can happen when two or more different paths exist to the same vertices with the same minimal cost.
+See [A note on &ldquo;consistency&rdquo;](#a-note-on-consistency).

 ## Other Bugs

-The graph generator has very serious bug: its user interface is difficult to use, and sometimes entirely unusable, when [display scaling](https://support.microsoft.com/en-us/topic/make-text-and-apps-bigger-c3095a80-6edd-4779-9282-623c4d721d64) (of more than 100%) is used.
+The graph generator has a very serious bug: its user interface is difficult to use, and sometimes entirely unusable, when [display scaling](https://support.microsoft.com/en-us/topic/make-text-and-apps-bigger-c3095a80-6edd-4779-9282-623c4d721d64) (of more than 100%) is used.
 This makes the graph generator unusable on most